 5) Ask your insurance agent how to obtain protection against cyber attacks.

-These types of claims are happening more frequently, so you don’t want to get caught without coverage!
+These types of claims are happening more frequently, so you don’t want to get caught without cyber liability coverage!
 At Walsh Duffield, we can help you determine the right plan to make sure your office is covered.
 Contact us to learn more.

 Claims Account Executive – Commercial Insurance Division